EPC Cost 2026: £60–£120 for UK Homes

 - Do not overpay through your agent.
 If your estate agent offers to arrange the EPC, check the price against independent assessor quotes.
 Some agents charge a convenience premium.

 For guidance on all the paperwork you need to gather before listing, see our guide on who pays for what in a house sale.
+Ready to get started with your sale preparation?
+Begin your Pine journey and we will guide you through every step.

 Sources